VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/monitoring.md

 ---

 **Multi-tenancy warnings**.
-If the `tenant_id` is set to `multitenant` but the `vm_account_id` label is missing from the query result, or vice versa, a `warning` log is produced (supported since [v1.16.2](https://docs.victoriametrics.com/anomaly-detection/changelog/index.html#v1162)).
+If the `tenant_id` is set to `multitenant` but the `vm_account_id` label is missing from the query result, or vice versa, a `warning` log is produced{{% available_from "v1.16.2" anomaly %}}.
 This helps in debugging label set issues that may occur due to the multi-tenant configuration - see [this section for details](https://docs.victoriametrics.com/anomaly-detection/components/writer/#multitenancy-support).
 Log messages:

 ```text
 The label vm_account_id was not found in the label set of {{query_key}}, but tenant_id='multitenant' is set in writer...